sfan5/fi6s/README.md

 ## Grabbing banners

-Since fi6s has its own TCP stack, the OS stack needs to disabled to avoid interference with banner grabbing (RST packets).
-This is most easily done using ip6tables and a constant `--source-port`.
+Since fi6s has its own TCP stack, the OS' stack needs to disabled to avoid interference with banner grabbing (RST packets).
+This is easily done using ip6tables and a constant `--source-port`.

 Banner grabbing is then enabled by passing `--banners`:

 	# ip6tables -A INPUT -p tcp -m tcp --dport 12345 -j DROP
 	# ./fi6s -p 22 --banners --source-port 12345 2001:db8::xx

+### UDP

+Dropping packets before they reach the OS stack is not required for UDP scans, but is still a good idea to avoid a flood of ICMPv6 unreachable responses.

+Other than that you only need an additional `--udp`:

+	# ip6tables -A INPUT -p udp -m udp --dport 12345 -j DROP
+	# ./fi6s -p 53 --banners --udp --source-port 12345 2001:db8::xx

+Note that unlike with TCP, you will only get useful (or any) results if you scan a port whose protocol is supported by fi6s.
+You can use `fi6s --list-protocols` to view a list.